 Across the University, researchers and faculty from every discipline and department are engaged in important research.
-Duke has long been the home of dynamic climate research at Duke Forest, Marine Lab, Lemur Center, Materials Institute, Wetland Center and the River Center, including deep disciplinary and cross cutting interdisciplinary work in our ten schools:
+Duke has long been the home of dynamic climate research at Duke Forest, Marine Lab, Lemur Center, Materials Initiative, Wetland Center and the River Center, including deep disciplinary and cross cutting interdisciplinary work in our ten schools:

 Duke released its first Climate Action Plan in 2009, and will build on existing sustainable operations and facilities efforts to demonstrate how a complex institution can proactively affect the climate crisis.
 The university will look to develop next-level sustainable operations that focus on campus energy use, transportation, waste management, food sourcing and procurement.